kinopio-club/kinopio-help/api/index.md

 <code class="users">shouldEmailBulletin</code>              | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true)
 <code class="users">shouldEmailNotifications</code>         | `Boolean` | Whether the user has chosen to allow notification emails (default to true)
 <code class="users">shouldEmailWeeklyReview</code>          | `Boolean` | Whether the user has chosen to allow weekly review emails (default to true)
+<code class="users">shouldIncreaseUIContrast</code>         | `Boolean` | User preference for whether the header and footer buttons should not be translucent or transparent in any way
 <code class="users">shouldUseLastConnectionType</code>      | `Boolean` | Whether the user has chosen to use last connection type for new connections (default to true)
 <code class="users">shouldShowMoreAlignOptions</code>       | `Boolean` | Whether the user has chosen to view more card position alignment and distribution options (default to true)
 <code class="users">shouldShowCurrentSpaceTags</code>       | `Boolean` | Whether the user has chosen should only tags in the current space in the Tags dialog